Communiacs/coffee-junkie/Readme.md

 The development of individual web applications is your world?
 Are you excited about the new technical possibilities of the digital age?
 Then you have come to the right place!

 Show us your talent and you are only a few lines of code away from a career with Communiacs.
-We would like to test your technical know-how with a small training project.
+Test your technical know-how with a small training project.

 As in all digital agencies, coffee is the fuel that drives development.
-Support us with the implementation of a small Progressive Web App to automate coffee orders.
+Convince us with the implementation of a small Vue.js PWA to automate coffee orders.

 You will find a file `pwa-screenshot.png` in the main folder.
-This serves as a guideline for your implementation.
+This serves as a guideline for the implementation.

 ## Components